DarthMike/darthmike.github.io/source/_posts/2015-11-28-transitioning-ios-versions.markdown

 ```

 ### Control the number of 3rd party libraries

-Any 3rd party library that your project contains, adds a burden that is not negligible.
-Your team will need to be careful with the number of dependencies used in the project, because if Apple breaks compatibility with mostly every OS release, the maintainer may not be as fast as you to adapt to changes.
+Any 3rd party library that your project contains adds a burden that is not negligible.
+Your team will need to be careful with the number of dependencies used in the project, because when Apple breaks compatibility with every OS release, the maintainer may not be as fast as you to adapt to changes.
 Be mindful of this when considering to adopt another library, and always be ready to step in and help the maintainer by pushing changes upstream.
 If you can't afford to do this, chances are your team will suffer every year to update all dependencies.

 ## Objective-C